Medical expert of the article

 - arterial hypertension;

-- severity of morphological changes (sclerosis of glomeruli, interstitium);
+- severity of morphological changes (glomerular sclerosis, interstitium);

 - deposition of IgA in the walls of peripheral vessels;

-- older age at the onset of the disease.
+- older age at onset of the disease.

-L. Frimat et al. (1997) in a prospective study identified 3 main clinical factors of poor prognosis: males, daily proteinuria level above 1 g and serum creatinine level more than 150 mmol / l.
+L. Frimat et al. (1997) in a prospective study identified 3 main clinical factors of poor prognosis: male gender, daily proteinuria level above 1 g and serum creatinine level above 150 mmol/l.

-IgA-H often recurs in the transplant, in 50% of recipients - within 2 years.
-However, when transplanting a cadaveric kidney, graft survival is better than with other kidney diseases.
-It is not recommended to transplant from HLA-identical siblings.
+IgA-H often recurs in the graft, in 50% of recipients within 2 years.
+However, cadaveric kidney transplantation has better graft survival than other kidney diseases.
+Transplantation from HLA-identical siblings is not recommended.

 What do need to examine?